-6.7.5.2 Seeking Work
+6.6.5.2 Seeking Work

-If the childcare expense being claimed is to enable a family member to seek employment, the family must provide evidence of the family member's efforts to obtain employment at each recertification.
+If the childcare expense being claimed is to enable a family member to seek employment, the family must provide evidence of the family member's efforts to obtain employment at each re-certification.
 The deduction may be reduced or denied if the family member's job search efforts are not commensurate with the childcare expense being allowed by the SHA.

-6.7.5.3 Furthering Education
+6.6.5.3 Furthering Education

-If the childcare expense being claimed is to enable a family member to further his or her education, the member must be enrolled in school (academic or vocational) or participating in a formal training program.
+If the childcare expense being claimed is to enable a family member to further their education, the member must be enrolled in school (academic or vocational) or participating in a formal training program.
 The family member is not required to be a full-time student, but the time spent in educational activities must be commensurate with the childcare claimed.

-6.7.5.4 Being Gainfully Employed
+6.6.5.4 Being Gainfully Employed